munshkr/pianotype/README.md

 ## Usage

+Connect your MIDI keyboard, and run `node pianotype.js`.
+By default it will use the first input device.

+Otherwise, if you want to use another device, run `node pianotype.js --list` first to list your MIDI devices (input and output), and then specify it by index with the `-i` option.
+For example, if your device has index 2, run `node pianotype.js -i 2`.

-Run `node pianotype.js --list` first to list your MIDI devices (input and output) If you are using Windows, you may have to use LoopMIDI or something like that to redirect MIDI keys to some DAW.
+If you are using Windows, you may have to use LoopMIDI or something like that to redirect MIDI keys to some DAW.
 You can tell `pianotype` to redirect the MIDI messages it receives to an output device (in this case it would be loopMIDI).